goodrobots/devFrame/docs/_docs/01-start.md

 - Max endurance or max range?
 Prop and/or battery selection, disk loading.
 - Weather and wind?
 Size, power, disk loading, drag, IP rating.

-## Example Builds
+## Examples

-We will post some examples builds and the thinking behind them here soon.
+Have a look at the Community Builds section to see some capabilites and limitations in action.